 Carers are so deserving of this support given that they often take on large amounts of responsibility in order for their loved one to be able to maintain a degree of independence, whether that be due to a long or short-term illness.
-Carers are so important that if they were all to stop working, Carers UK estimates it would cost the UK economy an extra £132 billion annually to cover the costs, meaning the Health and Social Care system would simply collapse.
+Carers are so important that if they were all to stop working, Carers UK estimates it would cost England & Wales an extra £162 billion annually (that's £444 million per day) to cover the costs, meaning the Health and Social Care system would simply collapse.
 This is just one of the numerous figures that demonstrate how vital carers are to keeping society afloat.